Theeb12/DocumentProcessingApp/README.md

 This application processes documents by extracting data from PDFs, matches extracted items with a predefined set, and stores the results in a PostgreSQL database.
 It consists of two main parts: a Flask backend and a React (TypeScript) frontend.

+Why this tech stack:
+- **React with TypeScript**: React is a widely used, component-based frontend library that offers excellent developer tools and community support.
+TypeScript adds static typing, which improves code quality and reduces runtime errors—especially useful for larger or more dynamic applications like this one where data flows between components and APIs.

+- **Flask (Python)**: Flask is lightweight and easy to set up for API-based services.
+Since the extraction and matching APIs already use JSON, Flask makes it simple to orchestrate these calls and manage business logic.
+It also integrates well with PostgreSQL using `psycopg2`.

+- **PostgreSQL**: PostgreSQL is a powerful, open-source relational database system.
+It's well-suited for structured data like matched line items and supports robust SQL querying, transactions, and indexing, which are helpful for potential scaling.

 Features
 - Upload PDF files: Users can upload a PDF document, which is processed to extract item data.
 - API Integration: Data is extracted via an external API, and item matches are found through another external API.